EducationShinyAppTeam/Style_Guide/README.md

 ### `R` Packages
 If you made use of any packages in `R`, then you need to add these to the Reference subsection.
 Fortunately, there is a built-in tool that will help you:  the `citation` function.
 In R (RStudio) simply type `citation("packageName")` and you'll get the appropriate citation information for the package you used.
 For example, `citation("plyr")` will give the information for the citation:

+  Chang, W. and Borges Ribeio, B. (2018). shinydashboard: Create dashboards with 'Shiny'. (v0.7.1) [R Package].
+Available from https://CRAN.R-project.org/package=shinydashboard

   Wickham, H. (2011).
 The Split-apply-combine strategy for data analysis.
 Journal of Statistical Software, 40(1). pp. 1-29.
 Available at http://www.jstatsoft.org/v40/i01/.

+Notice, that the format of the R package will depend on whether there is an article published for the package.
+The `shinydashboard` package is not associated with an article while the `plyr` package is associated with Wickham's article.

 ### Pictures
 Pictures, drawings, photographs, images, etc. are typically copyrighted.
 When you're selecting images, make sure that the images are Open Source/Copyright Free/Royalty Free.
 Additionally, include a reference to where the pictures came from in the Overview Page.
 The basic format to use is: